robert/robert.github.com/_posts/2100-01-01-pfab-clean-code.md

 Martin writes:

 > Notice, as you read the test, that your eye needs to bounce back and forth between the name of the state being checked, and the *sense* of the state being checked.
 You see `heaterState`, and then your eyes glissade left to `assertTrue`.
 You see `coolerState` and your eyes must track left to `assertFalse`.
-This is tedious and unrealiable.
+This is tedious and unreliable.
 It makes the test hard to read.

 I'm not offended by these problems in the same way that Martin is.
 On the other hand, I didn't have to work in the codebase, and I could certainly believe that after reading and debugging 30 other near-identical tests then the style could begin to grate.
 Either way, I think that the cure that Martin proposes is worse than the disease: